Aelia Eudocia: Early life

-When he died in 420, she was devastated.
-In his will, he left all his property to her brothers, with only 100 coins reserved for her, saying that "[s]ufficient for her is her destiny, which will be the greatest of any woman."
-Athenais had been her father's confidante and had expected more than this meager 100-coin inheritance.
-She begged her brothers to be fair and give her an equal share of their father's property, but they refused.

-Shortly after her father's death, at the age of 20, Athenais went to live with her aunt, who advised her to go to Constantinople and "ask for justice from the Emperor", confident she would receive her fair share of her father's wealth.
-John Malalas later gave a more detailed account of her mother's history.
-As summarised in The History of the Decline and Fall of the Roman Empire by Edward Gibbon:
+John Malalas preserves a tale that when her father died, he left all his property to her brothers, with only 100 coins reserved for her in his will, saying that "[s]ufficient for her is her destiny, which will be the greatest of any woman."
+Athenaïs had been her father's confidante and had expected more than this meager 100-coin inheritance.
+She begged her brothers, to give her an equal share of their father's property, but they refused.
+Shortly after her father's death, Athenaïs went to live with her aunt, who advised her to go to Constantinople and "ask for justice from the Emperor", confident she would receive her fair share of her father's wealth.